mr-developer-again/form-generator/README.md

 									- file (lineEdit and fileBrowser representative)

+	3) default value key (optional) -> default value for the main object

+											NOTE: you can't set the "default value" key for "string" and "file" types.

+	4) description key (optional)   -> if you want to write some description inside lineEdit, you can use this key

+											NOTE: this key (description) is used only for the types that have lineEdit (file, string)

-	4) readonly key -> the value for this key is true or false (if it's false, you can't change value of this object)
+	5) readonly key (optional)      -> the value for this key is true or false (if it's false, you can't change value of this object)
+									   (deafult value for this key (if you don't determine it), is false)